Board of Young Professionals

 The Volunteer Committee channels the talents of Board of Young Professionals to effectively serve Catholic Charities and their need for volunteers, while also increasing committee membership and expanding the volunteer opportunities available.

 All volunteer projects of the Board of Young Professionals are run through the Volunteer Committee.
 Each program has designated Project Leaders, or Co-Chairs, who will sit as members of the Volunteer Committee and stay in regular contact with the Volunteer Committee Co-Chairs.
-Members of the Volunteer Committee will ensure that an accurate accounting of volunteer involvement is forwarded to the Board of Young Professionals Manager, Edith Avila Olea.
 New projects will be added as needed with appropriate leadership assigned.

 Q: What is the Social Committee?